Massive winter storm brings frigid temps, snow and ice to US

 More than 200 million people were under an advisory or warning on Friday, the National Weather Service said.
 The weather service’s map “depicts one of the greatest extents of winter weather warnings and advisories ever,” forecasters said.

-And more than 4,100 flights within, into or out of the U.S. were canceled Friday, according to the tracking site FlightAware, causing more mayhem as travelers try to make it home for the holidays.
-Some airports, including Seattle-Tacoma International Airport, closed runways.
+And more than 4,500 flights within, into or out of the U.S. were canceled Friday, according to the tracking site FlightAware, causing more mayhem as travelers try to make it home for the holidays.

+“We’ve just got to stay positive.
+Anger is not going to help us at all,” said Wendell Davis, who plays basketball with a team in France and was waiting at O’Hare in Chicago on Friday after a series of flight cancellations.

 The huge storm stretched from border to border.
 In Canada, WestJet canceled all flights Friday at Toronto Pearson International Airport, beginning at 9 a.m.
 And in Mexico, migrants waited near the U.S. border in unusually cold temperatures as they awaited a U.S. Supreme Court decision on whether and when to lift pandemic-era restrictions that prevent many from seeking asylum.